nitin42/Animated-Timeline/docs/Keyframes.md

 # Keyframes

 Define keyframes for a property (css or transform) using the constructor function `Keyframes`.
-The object created by `Keyframes` has a property (one and only) called `frames`.
+The object created by `Keyframes` has a property called `frames`.

 ## Example